anegg0/gr0wing-hugo/content/posts/2014-01-09-learned-fearlessness.md

 > During the civil wars in feudal Japan, an invading army would quickly sweep into a town and take control.
 In one particular village, everyone fled just before the army arrived &#8211; everyone except the Zen master.
 >
 > Curious about this old fellow, the general went to the temple to see for himself what kind of man this master was.
 When he wasn&#8217;t treated with the deference and submissiveness to which he was accustomed, the general burst into anger.
-> &#8220;You fool,&#8221; he shouted as he reached for his sword, &#8220;don&#8217;t you realize you are standing before a man who could run you through without blinking an eye!&#8221;
+> "You fool," he shouted as he reached for his sword, "don&#8217;t you realize you are standing before a man who could run you through without blinking an eye!"
 >
-> But despite the threat, the master seemed unmoved. &#8220;And do you realize,&#8221; the master replied calmly, &#8220;that you are standing before a man who can be run through without blinking an eye?&#8221;
+> But despite the threat, the master seemed unmoved.
+"And do you realize," the master replied calmly, "that you are standing before a man who can be run through without blinking an eye?"

 Famous Zen teachers are remembered for being unshakable, they&#8217;d keep their cool even with a sword pointed at their throat, but they weren&#8217;t born like that, fearlessness can be learned through the rigorous path of meditation.